8 Best Paints for Basement Walls in 2023: Reviews & Top Picks

 Compatibility: | Concrete, masonry, wood, metal |

 On the bright side, this KILZ waterproofing paint takes minimal effort to clean.
 All you’ll need for that is some water, a piece of cloth, and that’s it—no need for vinegar or any cleaning solutions.
 Also, this paint easily handles 12 PSI of hydrostatic pressure.
 So, if you live in a hot and humid area that floods a lot, keep that in mind.
-It can be applied to both interior and exterior surfaces.
+It can be applied to interior and exterior surfaces.

 - Very easy to clean